AlibabaCloudDocs/ecs/intl.en-US/Instance/Manage instances/Hibernate an instance.md

 # Hibernate an instance

 If you do not require the use of an ECS instance for a period of time, but you still want to retain the instance without performing operations such as configuration upgrade or downgrade on the instance, we recommend that you hibernate the instance.
 A hibernated instance is different from a stopped instance.
 A hibernated instance automatically restores the applications on the instance to the status before hibernation when the instance is waked.
-This allows the instance to resume providing services in a short time.
+This allows the instance to resume providing services in a short of time.

 When you hibernate an instance, the operating system of the instance saves data from the memory to the system disk of the instance.
 The saved data includes the applications that run in the operating system and the usage status of the applications.
 When you wake the instance, the operating system reads the data saved in the system disk, automatically restores the applications to the status before hibernation, and resumes the running state of the instance.
 In comparison, when you stop and restart an instance, the operating system restarts the backend services and applications.